zchee/golang-wiki/Modules.md

 5. (Optional) Run the tests for all imported modules to check for incompatibilities.

    ```
-   $ go test ...
+   $ go test all
    ```

-### Updating Dependencies
+### Upgrading and Downgrading Dependencies

-Day-to-day adding, removing, upgrading, and downgrading of dependencies should be done using 'go get', which will automatically update the go.mod file.
+Day-to-day adding, removing, upgrading, and downgrading of dependencies should be done using 'go get', which will automatically update the `go.mod` file.

+In addition, go commands like 'go build', 'go test', or even 'go list' will automatically add new dependencies as needed to satisfy imports (updating `go.mod` and downloading the new dependencies as needed).

 To upgrade to the latest version for all transitive dependencies of the current module:
  * run `go get -u` to use newer minor or patch releases